ruuda/blog/posts/ai-paranoia.md

 so I left the review,
 the author addressed the comments, and I merged it.
+My initial suspicion was wrong,
+I think this was a human all along.
 I fretted about bad outcomes for nothing, it went as well as it could have!
 And yet,